 - how much correction was needed at baseline.

-That is why good treatment planning should include both the immediate result and the likely maintenance schedule.
+That is why treatment planning should include both the immediate result and the likely maintenance schedule.

 Questions to ask before booking